-Members are invited to join their peers through our online members forum, nation-wide branches, CPD webinars and various events held annually.
+Members are invited to join their peers through our online members forum, nationwide branches, CPD webinars and various events held annually.

-For a full list membership benefits please click here
+Click for a full list membership benefits.

 Application for membership of the College of Foot Health is open to Foot Health Practitioners who can demonstrate a level of recognised training, practice and ethics that meets the high standards required.

 Members of the College are required to carry comprehensive professional indemnity insurance equivalent to the Institute’s group policy and we do recommend that members of the College take advantage of the excellent professional indemnity insurance that has been specially negotiated by the Institute of Chiropodists and Podiatrists on their behalf and also undertake annual continuing professional development as well as have current first / emergency aid training.

 The grant of membership is designed to clearly announce the professional status of the Foot Health Practitioner who has gained it, demonstrate their recognition by a respected podiatry organisation and carries with it the right to use the post nominal letters MCFH.

 How to apply

 - You will need to fill out our application form – (this is a fillable pdf)